Hemalatah/Recurrent-Neural-Network/README.md

 Figure 2: Basic RNN cell.
 Takes as input  x⟨t⟩  (current input) and  a⟨t−1⟩  (previous hidden state containing information from the past), and outputs  a⟨t⟩  which is given to the next RNN cell and also used to predict  y⟨t⟩

-Exercise: Implement the RNN-cell described in Figure (2).  (refer images)
+Exercise: Implement the RNN-cell described in Figure (2).  (refer RNN2.png)

 Instructions: